 Continue to 5 of 5 below.

-I find that rosemary is one of the most interesting and stunning herbs to put in a pot.
+Rosemary is one of the most interesting and stunning herbs to grow in a pot.
 Its stiff and spiky texture is gorgeous and the smell just can’t be beat.
 There are two types of rosemary—upright and creeping.
 Both are lovely and tasty.

-Rosemary needs full sun and well-draining soil.
+Rosemary needs full sun and well-drained soil.
 Let it dry out a bit between watering, but don't let it dry out completely.
-If you live in an area about zone 9, (where temperatures stay above 20 F), chances are good you can grow rosemary outside year-round.
+If you live in USDA hardiness zone 9 or higher, (where temperatures stay above 20 degrees Fahrenheit), chances are good you can grow rosemary outside year-round.